dimitri-nicolo/calico/master/networking/design/l3-interconnect-fabric.md

     platforms are constrained by the number of routes they can learn.
     This is usually in range of 10,000's or 100,000's of routes.
-Route aggregation can help, but that is usually dependent on the capabilities of the scheduler used by the orchestration software (*e.g.* OpenStack).
+Route aggregation can help, but that is usually dependent on the capabilities of the scheduler used by the orchestration software.

 A deeper discussion of these considerations can be found in the IP Fabric Design Considerations\_ appendix.